Fermented Foods | Better than Pickled Red Onions

 - Add the 200 grams of onions from your bowl, into the mason jar with water.

 - Place a small bowl on your scale and tare/zero the scale. weigh out 10 grams of salt.
-Then add the 10 grams of salt to the jar of cucumber and water.
+Then add the 10 grams of salt to the jar of onions and water.

 - Place your standard mason jar lid on the jar, and secure. shake the jar vigorously for 2 minutes.